Complaints and Dispute Resolution

 Anyone can make a complaint against a member of the Association.
 If the member has:

-- Breached the Association’s Code of Ethics; or
+- Breached the Association’s Code of Practice and Ethics; or

 - Breached the Association’s Rules.